Bathroom Lighting Guide – Kingseng LED Mirrors & Wall Sconces for Your Home

 A standard 60-inch vanity in a 6-foot-8 basement bathroom leaves only 20 inches of wall above the counter.
 This rules out the KSMI15 (40×60 inches — too tall).
 The KSMI04 24×36-inch Backlit Mirror (~$55) is ideal — at 24 inches tall, it leaves 8 inches above the mirror to the ceiling, maintaining proper proportion.
 Mount it at 42 inches center height (bottom edge at 30 inches, top at 54 inches, leaving 14 inches to the ceiling).
 The perimeter LED eliminates the need for a separate vanity light bar — critical when vertical wall space is scarce.
 Paint the ceiling flat white and the walls semi-gloss white — the reflective combination maximizes the limited light output in a windowless basement bathroom.

-Bathroom-Laundry Combo Rooms — Lighting That Serves Two Very Different Functions
+How Do I Light a Bathroom-Laundry Combo Room That Serves Two Different Purposes?

 In homes built before 1970, the bathroom and laundry often share a single room — the washer and dryer sit opposite the vanity and tub.
 This creates a unique lighting challenge: you need bright, accurate task light for sorting laundry AND soft, relaxing light for bathing — and both moisture sources (shower steam and dryer exhaust) require damp-rated fixtures throughout.